Patients and Carers are the only constant in care fragmentation, so give them a tool

 Since arriving in the UK, I began proper market research and openly shared the platform vision and roadmap within my academic and clinical network.
 I focused on data ownership, making the full health picture accessible and easy to understand, enabling multilingual use with no jurisdiction or provider lock-in, supporting carers, offering clinicians a new way to understand a patient's full story, and building toward mindful, opt-in data sharing and monetisation—with patients at the centre.

-Even though it doesn't address the problems I've described and serves a very different purpose.
+To my surprise, many people weren't that excited.
+Some said no one would pay for a health solution while the NHS app is free, even though it doesn't address the problems I've described and serves a very different purpose.
 Others said no one would trust a platform with their health data.
 I still believe that people will value their privacy and their data more—once they're shown how and what to look for.

 2024